 STFC is committed to the UKRI Principles of Peer Review throughout our assessment and decision-making processes.
-In its assessment of proposals the Panel will look at each category referred to in the Research Grants Handbook Assessment Criteria.
+In its assessment of proposals the Panel use a standard set of evaluation categories based on those detailed in the Research Grants Handbook Assessment Criteria.